wadaKill/Gas_Det/README.md

 # Gas_Det
-A Forth Embedded Systems Project developed by wadaKill.
-The documentation is available only in italian language
+A Forth Embedded Systems Project developed by wadaKill.\n The documentation is available only in italian language